Iris Le Feuvre: Retirement

 She retired from the States in 1999, but remained active in community work.

-In 2002, she received an M.B.E. for services to the community in Jersey.
+In 2002, she received an MBE for services to the community in Jersey.
 In 2003, she headed a group producing a report on Jersey's ageing population.
 In the same year, she also headed the Co-ordinating Committee for the Eradication of Poverty in Jersey, which noted that 2,000 young people were living in cramped and inappropriate accommodation.

 In 2005, she was the fifth person voted by Islanders to be the subject of the Jersey Heritage Trust's portrait of a Jersey citizen.

 In 2006, she supported the appeal by Save Jersey's Heritage to save Plémont headland for development, stating that "As Islanders our coastline defines us and as its custodians it is our duty to protect it for those yet to come."

+Death

+She died on 2 August 2022, aged 93.